Dhimanswadia/docs/articles/api-auth/restrict-requests-for-scopes.md

 ## Example: Deny access based on the API audience

-The following [rule](/rules), demonstrates how you would deny access on an API, depending on the `audience` parameter.
-In this example, we deny access to all users, if the API they are trying to access has the `audience` set to `http://todoapi2.api`.
+The following [rule](/rules) demonstrates how you would deny access on an API depending on the `audience` parameter.
+In this example, we deny access to all users if the API they are trying to access has the `audience` set to `http://todoapi2.api`.

 ```js
 function (user, context, callback) {